Darkelf2024/Darkelf-Cocoa-Browser/README.md

 - Invidious Works!

 ## Bugs Known
-- Java Flicker Toggling
-- Hotkey=NewTab/Close Tab not hooked up - Fix coming!
-- You can still close tabs - Left of each tab
+- No x on Tabs but You can still close tabs - Press Left of each tab

 ---